terralang/terra/getting-started.md

 In addition to these modes, Terra code can be compiled to `.o` files which can be linked into an executable, or even compiled to an executable directly.

 A bunch of example scripts can be found in the `tests/` directory.
 The `run` script in the directory will run all of these languages tests to ensure that Terra is built correctly.

+## Running Terra's Test Suite ##

+Terra includes test suite to make sure all of its functionality is working.
+To run it:

+    cd tests
+    ../terra run

+Expect it to print a lot of junk out.
+At the end it will summarize the results:

+    471 tests passed.
+0 tests failed.

 Building Terra
 ==============